-What’s left now, is to think about what it is you want to post.
+What’s left now is to think about what you want to post.
 This is another point where TikTok’s analytics come in very useful.

-To view this information, go to the analytics page on TikTok and tap “Content”.
-Here, you can see how each of your posts has performed over the past week and can gain great insight as to what people like to see.
+To view this information, go to the analytics page on TikTok and tap “Content.”
+Here, you can see how each of your posts has performed over the past week and can gain great insight into what people like to see.

 And even more importantly, it tells you the time and date you posted the content.
-Very useful information indeed!
+Beneficial information indeed!

-Armed with this data, you can start to form a picture as to the connection between when you shared the post and when people viewed it.
+Armed with this data, you can start to form a picture of the connection between when you shared the post and when people viewed it.

 If you find that the majority of your most trending posts were viewed on Saturday night, then you know that this is likely the best time to post on TikTok.

 Just remember that TikTok goes by Coordinated Universal Time (UTC), so make sure you convert this time to match the timezone of your followers!